 Ashtanga Vinyasa Yoga

-Dylan has been fortunate to cross paths with many prominent teachers who have influenced and help shape his style of teaching and continues to journey and learn from/with Eddie Stern, John Scott, Govinda Kai & Petri Raisanen.
-He also gives respect to Claudia Pradella, Katizia Satya Ivulic, Sahaj Yogi & Eva Ugolini who have been a great source of support on his path.
-Deepest gratitude to Saraswathi Jois who continues to light the path for him and thousands of students today worldwide, sharing Guruji’s practice in its true essence and inspiring many.
+Dylan has been fortunate to cross paths with many prominent teachers who have influenced and helped shape his style of teaching and continues to journey and learn from/with John Scott, Govinda Kai & Petri Raisanen.

 Meditation & Healing

-Dylan started practicing healing at a young age when he started to realize that he was able to channel energy and see and connect with energy and spirits.
+Dylan started practicing healing at a young age when he started to realize that he was able to channel energy.
 He started meditation practice at a young age and felt the power and magnitude of stillness as a source of healing and connection to the universe.
-With a keen interest to focus on the deep interconnection of body and mind, Dylan attended Vipassana meditation guided by the late Mr. S.N.
-Gorenka and continues to explore this path of meditation practice.
-Dylan also continues to be inspired by Tenzin Wangyal Rinpoche, learning ancient Tibetan Bön teachings and is currently immersed in Sngon ‘gro practices.
-Alongside, Dylan is currently studying Tibetan Medicine under the guidance of Dr. Pasang Yonten Arya.

 By the “not so little coincidences” in life, Dylan was introduced to Jose Antonio Manchado and instantly resonated with his style of teaching and way of being and is deeply grateful to be a student and learn from his guidance, Reiki and Shindo – path of the vibrational healing practice.